 |Sony RX100 V||1-inch||20.0||5472||3648||4K/30p||22.8||12.4||586||70|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (4K/30p).

 Apart from body and sensor, cameras can and do differ across a range of features.
-The TZ95 and the ZS100 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of 1166k dots.
+The two cameras under consideration are similar with respect to both having an electronic viewfinder.
+However, the one in the TZ95 offers a substantially higher resolution than the one in the ZS100 (2330k vs 1166k dots).
 The adjacent table lists some of the other core features of the Panasonic TZ95 and Panasonic ZS100 along with similar information for a selection of comparators.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Panasonic ZS100 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.